percona/everest-doc/docs/quick-install.md

 ## Install Percona Everest

-Here are the steps to install Percona Everest using Helm:
+Helm is the easiest way to install Percona Everest and start using it.
 {.power-number}

+!!! info "Important"
+    Helm is the easiest way to install Percona Everest.
+However, if you prefer another method, you can also install Percona Everest using the CLI.
+Refer to the section [here](install/installEverest.md) to get started.

 1. Add the Percona Helm repository.